Trafalgar Square: Cultural references

 A Lego architecture set based on Trafalgar Square was released in 2019.
 It contains models of the National Gallery and Nelson's Column alongside miniature lions, fountains and double-decker buses.

 Trafalgar Square is one of the squares on the standard British Monopoly Board.
 It is in the red set alongside the Strand and Fleet Street.

-Several scenes in the dystopian future of George Orwell's Nineteen Eighty Four take place in Trafalgar Square, which was renamed "Victory Square" by the story's totalitarian regime and dominated by the giant statue of Big Brother which replaced Nelson.
+Several scenes in George Orwell's dystopian novel Nineteen Eighty-Four take place in Trafalgar Square, which was renamed "Victory Square" by the story's totalitarian regime and dominated by the giant statue of Big Brother, which replaced Nelson.